AlexMGitHub/Checkers-MCTS/README.md

 ## Footnotes
-\* Pygame 2.0.0 appears to have some bug that causes Ubuntu to believe that the Pygame GUI is not responding (although it is clearly running).
-I recommend using Pygame 1.9.6 if you experience similar issues with newer versions of Pygame.
+\* Pygame 2.0+ appears to have some bug that causes Ubuntu to believe that the Pygame GUI is not responding (although it is clearly running) when using the GPU for inferences.
+Forcing Keras to use the CPU may resolve the problem, but I recommend using Pygame 1.9.6 if you experience similar issues with newer versions of Pygame.
+The GUI font sizes and positioning are optimized for Pygame 1.9.6.